Favro forGame Development

 With the slow but sure demise of phase-gate development, which allowed development teams to work in relative isolation for long periods of time before releasing anything to players, live-service game teams must be in constant sync with other teams and departments.
 Development, live-ops, data analytics, marketing, community management, publishing, etc. all need to collaborate in an always live, continuous-release environment.
 Not being aligned leads to wasted work, waiting times, and contributes to constant crunch.

 Teams should have seamless access to each other’s work.
 Not only for transparency but also to quickly collaborate and remove the inevitable blockers.
-Making this cross-team collaborative planning work well requires both a culture and a tool that removes studio silos.
+Making this cross-team collaborative planning work well requires both a culture and tooling that removes studio silos.

 Producers must acknowledge that it takes more than a single team to deliver value to players.
 Ideally, from a tool perspective, this means having the same feature or asset progressing on multiple team workflows simultaneously, reducing confusion and promoting cross-team collaboration.